horvathtomi76/simpleMF/README.md

 # simpleMF
-An Java implementation of a Gradient Descennt algorithm for Simple Matrix Factorization
+An Java implementation of Gradient Descennt algorithm for Simple Matrix Factorization -- a command line tool

 Usage: